AidanJReid/claire/README.md

 ## About

-This is an ecommerce website (app) for a massage service that enables clients to book and pay for a range of treatments.
+This is an ecommerce website for a massage service that enables clients to book and pay for a range of treatments.
 This has been conceived with a real-world application in mind - my sister's fledgling startup side-business.

 ### Purpose